cdaller/security_taint_propagation/README.md

 it needs the modified rt.jar which it produces (hen/egg problem).
 In maven it works.
 Use maven to package.

+Add the aspect-Nature to the project: Right click on project, Configure, Convert to AspectJ Project

 ## License
 This project is licensed under [Apache 2.0](http://opensource.org/licenses/apache2.0)